jasonliang-dev/jasonliang-dev.github.io/pages/metatables-in-c.md

 ## Yeah I'd like to open a bank account

+Now that the Lua script has a way to run C functions, we can start working on a bank account object using metatables.
 We need an account type to play with:

 ```c
 typedef struct {